lanmarc77/playaway/README.md

 and also for one of my segment models:
 ![image](pics/playaway_16s_musb.jpg)

-As a working intermediate step I also built a pogo clip adapter.
-With this adapter I only need make holes in the back cover to read and reprogram the Playaway:
+And as I got more and more devices a pogo clip adapter got useful.
+With this adapter I only need to make holes in the back cover to read and rewrite the Playaway:
 ![image](pics/playaway_pogo.jpg)

 # File system structure
-**HINT**: This chapter and subchapters are updated in a history like style whenever new information is discovered.
-It starts with the oldest information first.

 Once connected I was greeted with the following file system layout:
 ![image](pics/playaway_initial_filesystem.png)

 The flash has the following partition table:
 ![image](pics/playaway_partition.png)

 We can use 105MiB for audio files (for 256MiB flash versions 230MiB/for 512MiB flash versions 461MiB).
-I assume the missing few MiBytes are used for the firmware (as to much is missing just because of the file system overhead) and can not (yet?) be accessed via USB.
+The missing few MiBytes are used for the firmware (as to much is missing just because of the file system overhead).
 The SOC can boot firmware from an attached flash memory.
 My main goal was to put other audio books on it.
-After testing a lot with what files can be deleted it turned out only the .awb files and the PATWEAKS.DAT are needed for the SOC firmware to work correctly.
-The other files store the current listening position and also seem to keep track of the validity of files via CRC method (CMI_CRC.DAT).
-It is a bare flash chip, so the SOC firmware must keep track of errors that usually is being dealt with via wear leveling if using an SSD within their firmware.

-**Update 15.10.2023:**
-On my segment model the file structure looked like this:
+On one of my segment models the file structure looked like this:
 ![image](pics/playaway_initial_filesystem_16s.png)
 The file naming is slightly different.
 The reason is that the audio book from this segment Playaway has not only chapters but also subchapters.
 The segment display showed: 1*1, 2*1, 2*2, 2*3, 3*1 ... while also displaying the very first file in the list on the display as Intro.

+After testing a lot with what files can be deleted it turned out only the .awb files and the PATWEAKS.DAT are needed for the SOC firmware to work correctly.
+The other files store the current listening position and also seem to keep track of the validity of files via CRC method (CMI_CRC.DAT).
+It is a bare flash chip, so the SOC firmware must keep track of errors that usually is being dealt with via wear leveling if using an SSD within their firmware.
+It is important to note that all theses additional files **must be deleted** if new audio files and a new PATWEAKS.DAT are put on the Playaway.
+Otherwise the information stored in these other files do not match the actual audio book files anymore.
+The firmware will recreate the missing files fitting to the new audio book files.

 ### Creating .AWB files
 The format used is [AMR-WB+](https://en.wikipedia.org/wiki/Extended_Adaptive_Multi-Rate_%E2%80%93_Wideband).
 This is a documented codec but not implemented in any well used open source software.
 Ffmpeg as a very long standing [feature request](https://trac.ffmpeg.org/ticket/6140).
-It was necessary to get the freely available (windows only...mmppff) decoder and encoder from [here at 3GPP](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=1451).
+It is possible to get the freely available (windows only) decoder and encoder from [here at 3GPP](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=1451).
-Only the files encoder.exe and er-libisomedia.dll are needed to encode new AMR-WB+ files from .wav files.
+Only the files encoder.exe and er-libisomedia.dll are needed to encode new AMR-WB+.
 The encoder.exe runs without any problems using wine.
 Faster is the Linux port from Dhiru Kohlia (see how to get it below).
+The encoder needs a specific .wav format as input file.
 I experimented a bit and was successful with generating a .wav file from e.g. an MP3 using ffmpeg with the following command line.
 `
 ffmpeg -i input.mp3 -f wav -c:a pcm_s16le -ar 44100 -empty_hdlr_name 1 -fflags +bitexact -flags:v +bitexact -flags:a +bitexact -map_metadata -1 input_as_wav.wav